lsilva92/next-backoffice/README.md

-# Next.js & NextUI Template
+# Next-Backoffice

+This is a backoffice to use according with your needs while learning NextJs at the same time.
-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This app is using Next.js 13 (app directory) and NextUI (v2).

 ## Technologies Used